royalapplications/docs/src/r2023/scripting/objects/options/royalapplicationsetting.md

  2 = Never Reconnect
 ### DoNotShowGettingStartedPageOnStartup
 Type: `bool`, Default Value: `false`
-Don't show the getting started page on launch (macOS only)
+Don't show the getting started page on launch.
+When setting the value to true, make sure the AutoStartDocumentMode property is not set to 3.
 ### Favorite
 Type: `bool`, Default Value: `false`
 Whether or not the object is a favorite.